matomo-org/piwik-python-api/doc/index.rst

-.. python-piwikapi documentation master file, created by sphinx-quickstart on Thu Apr  5 10:25:54 2012.
+.. piwikapi documentation master file, created by sphinx-quickstart on Thu Apr  5 10:25:54 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to python-piwikapi's documentation!
+Welcome to piwikapi's documentation!
 ===========================================

 .. image:: pic/piwik_logo.jpg